 What do I do now?

-Why not contact Direct 2 Compensation so that we can start looking after you and your slip and trip claim!
+If you need some clear, honest advice, contact us.
 We have many years experience of handling these claims, and you can use our knowledge and expertise to give you the best chance of success.